Film: Twentieth Century

 - Book Ends: The last scene has Oscar and Lily rehearsing the same play they were at the beginning, with Oscar giving the same talk, though this time his "I love you all" clearly means more to Lily.

-- Enforced Method Acting: Oscar jabs Lily with a pin to get an authentic scream out of her.
+- Enforced Method Acting: Done in-universe when Oscar jabs Lily with a pin to get an authentic scream out of her.

 - Green-Eyed Monster: Oscar's jealousy drives Lily away.